Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Discussion

 \subsubsection{Internal validity}

-Internal validity addresses the extent to which observed results can be attributed to the studied factors rather than to uncontrolled variables.

 Our experiments revealed that different LLMs, despite being instructed with the same prompt, produced varying results in terms of fitness, control-flow coverage, average trace length, and number of variants.
 While these differences can be partly attributed to the intrinsic architectural and training complexities of the selected LLMs, other factors may have contributed to the observed variability.
-For instance, aspects such as prompt formatting, context length handling, or differences in the pretraining and fine-tuning data should be further explored.
+For instance, aspects such as prompt formatting to adapt to the specific strengths and weaknesses of the given LLM, context length handling, or differences in the pretraining and fine-tuning data should be further explored.
+Finally, LLMs exhibit non-deterministic behavior that produces different outputs for the same prompt, unless constrained decoding settings are applied (e.g., low temperature, top-1 sampling, or greedy decoding).
+While we addressed the variation of source-code instrumentation through repeated and independent runs, a thorough sensitivity analysis on the parameters influencing LLM determinism could shed light on variability and the resulting quality of source-code instrumentation.

 Regarding the anomaly detection experiments, although we employed both clustering-based and reconstruction-based techniques on top of conformance checking diagnoses, their performance might still be affected by other experimental factors.
 These include the specific fine-tuning procedures applied, the choice of hyperparameter configurations, and the stochastic nature of optimization processes.